jundalisay/superb/content/en/maharlika/laws/epira/chapter-5.md

 - NAPOCOR may generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM Corp. and shall not incur any new obligations to purchase power through bilateral contracts with generation companies or other suppliers.

-## SEC.
-48. National Power Board of Directors
+## Section 48.
+National Power Board of Directors

 This amends RA 6395 and Section 13 of RA 7638 to create a new Board composed of:
 - the Secretary of Finance as Chairman